 Does everyone hate and need help getting rid of crab grass?
 No!

 Believe it or not, there are three categories of people who actually want this troublesome weed.
-This article is for everyone else.
+Read this article if you are NOT one of them.

 Folks fond of the tenacious spirit of crabgrass are: